vestalux/sljekyll/new-suggestions/book-lists/_posts/2014-02-28-lesleys-readers-the-twins-by-saskia-sarginson.md

 date: 2014-02-28 11:21:46+00:00
 author: sarah-jenkins
 category: book-lists
-excerpt: A tale of childhood secrets and the bond between twins. <a href="https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ/5627784?QRY=CTIBIB%3C%20IRN(9467)&QRYTEXT=The%20twins">Reserve a copy.</a>
+excerpt: A tale of childhood secrets and the bond between twins.
 breadcrumb: book-lists
 ---
 ![The twins by Saskia Sarginson](/images/featured/featured-the-twins.jpg)